a3-audio/a3-doc/source/index.rst

 ***************************
 Interact Live with 3d-Audio
 ***************************
-A³ Pandemic is a 3d audio processor controlled by a 4-channel dj mixer and a 16-pad motion sampler.
+A³ is a 3d audio processor and two hardware interfaces,a 4-channel dj mixer and a 16-pad motion sampler.
 It is designed to modulate positions of audio events live, in a 3d sound-sphere.